dejwk/roo_display/doc/programming_guide.md

 > Note: you don't need to use alpha channel just to draw translucent content to an offscreen, as long as the result itself can be opaque.

 Blending mode can be adjusted for any drawing context, not just for the offscreens.
 It is rarely useful for physical devices, though, because they operate in RGB (e.g. RGB565), without alpha, so there is rarely any need to output translucent colors to them and expect anything else than alpha-blending over the background bolor (or existing contents if they support that).
-We will look at other use cases of blending modes later, in the section on TODO(composition).
+We will look at other use cases of blending modes later, in a [dedicated section](programming_guide.md#blending-modes).

 #### Extents and alignment